jeflores7/Game/README.txt

 Lindsay Stewart
 Justin Flores

+System Requirements:
+ - How to build game:

+ - Libraries:

+ - File storage:

+Gameplay:
-Walk around levels of a dungeon collecting items and killing monsters.
+  Walk around levels of a dungeon using arrow keys collecting items and killing monsters.
   Game ends when player dies or kills a monster named Oznatsoc.